oceanprotocol/docs/content/concepts/ddo-metadata.md

 }
 ```

-# Attributes for Asset Type

-## Attributes for Algorithm
+## Attributes for Asset Type - Algorithm

 An asset of type `algorithm` has the following additional attributes under `main.algorithm`: